oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

     ![APEXlang configuration panel changing leads report to content report](images/apexlang-leads-content-report.png)

 2. Import Application into the workspace and view the Leads Management page to see the changes.
-Refer **Task 2** for steps to import the application from VS Code.
+Refer **Task 3** for steps to import the application from Visual Studio Code.

     ![Application running in the browser](images/view-leads-content-report.png)